Nora’s Playhouse is pleased to announce the first public reading of

 with Rebecca Lovett, Bobby Plasencia, Julissa Roman, and Myxolydia Tyler

 524 West 59th Street (between 10th/11th)

 Mass incarceration is an acknowledged crisis in the United States.
 Most public attention has focused on prisoners who are men, but women bear the brunt of the consequences when they or the men in their lives are sent away.
-More than are 205,000 women are incarcerated in America today.
-Most of them are mothers, and many of them are first time offenders.
-But the statistics don’t capture the enormity of the impact of mass incarceration on women as inmates, grandmothers, wives, daughters, sisters, girlfriends, social workers, and activists.
+More than 205,000 women are incarcerated in America today.
+Most of them are mothers, and many of them are first-time offenders.
+But the statistics don’t capture the enormity of the impact mass incarceration has on women as inmates, grandmothers, wives, daughters, sisters, girlfriends, social workers, and activists.

 Tuesday, December 1: We’ll be sitting down with Rose playwright and the best selling author of “The Kennedy Women,” “The Kennedy Men,” and “Sons of Camelot,” Laurence Leamer.

 Wednesday, December 2: Join several of Nora’s finest: Sharon Friedman (Literary Curator), Caroline Reddick Lawson (Co-Founder/Artistic Director, Director of Rose), and Emily Richard (Co-Founder/Managing Director).

 Tuesday, December 8: American historian and best selling author of the new critically acclaimed biography “Rosemary: The Hidden Kennedy Daughter,” Kate Clifford Larson, will be sharing her impressions of the play.